Skip to content

 Tip

-Frameworks like Tensorflow have special implementation of MultiRNNCell to handle sequentially composed RNN Cells.
+Frameworks like Tensorflow have special implementation of StackedRNNCells to handle sequentially composed RNN Cells.
 In Lux, one can simple stack multiple Recurrence blocks in a Chain to achieve the same.

 Chain(